Customs Audit in Dubai, UAE

 - Possible termination of customs registration

-Take note: entities in the business of importing and exporting to/from UAE are subject to evaluation for company records, policies, and practices.
+Take note: entities in the business of importing and exporting to/from the UAE are subject to evaluation for company records, policies, and practices.
 At Farahat & Co, our team of seasoned auditors /

 For your own interests or benefit, make sure that you examine all documents that are supplied to the government authorities, retain them, check for inaccuracies, and advise an auditor of any errors.
-You can also inquire with an approved auditor in Dubai for common customs audit issues and customs compliance checklist.
+You can also inquire with an approved auditor in Dubai for common customs audit issues and customs compliance checklists.

 How Our Experts Work